Study Skills Tutorials

 If you book on a 1:1 study skills appointment you will receive an email invitation at or close to your allocated appointment time.
 Please click on the link in the invitation and follow the instructions to join the Meet.

 Google Meet allows you to share video and/or your screen with the tutor, although this is entirely optional and you can have a simple audio call if you would prefer.
 Google Meet works on most computers and mobile devices including smartphones.
-In the event that you have booked a time slot and will not have access to a screen during the appointment, please provide a telephone number via this form.

 If you have any questions or concerns, please contact firstname.lastname@example.org